sessionm/ios-smp-example/README.md

 ## Transactions

-This app showcases how to use SessionM SDK to view a user's loyalty points transaction history.
+This app showcases how to use the SessionM SDK to view a user's loyalty points transaction history.

 API Docs: https://mmc.sessionm.com/docs/mmc-sdk/#transactions11